rchaganti/DSCResources/cMMAgent/README.md

 - [cMMAgentOpInsights](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentOpInsights) is used to enable or disable Azure Operational Insights within the Microsoft Monitoring Agent.
 This can also be used to update the WorkspaceID and WorkspaceKey for connecting to Azure Operational Insights.
 - [cMMAgentAD](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentAD) is used to enable or disable Active Directory integration for the Microsoft Management Agent.
 By enabling AD integration, you can assign agent-managed computers to management groups.
 - [cMMAgentManagementGroups](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentManagementGroups) DSC resource can be used to add or remove management groups.
 You can use this resource to update the action account credentials for the management agent service.
+- [cMMAgentCertificate](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentCertificate) DSC resource can be used to add or update certificate used for authentication with SCOM Management server.

 I could have combined the resources into just a couple of them but that increases the complexity of the resource module.
 Therefore, I decided to go much granular and divide these into multiple resources.
 For example, the [cMMAgentProxyCredential](https://github.com/rchaganti/DSCResources/tree/master/cMMAgent/DSCResources/cMMAgentProxyCredential) resource lets you not just add or remove credentials but also update the credentials, if required.